 1. Take a brisk walk

 Exercising is likely last on your list when exhaustion sets in.
-But that walk may be the thing you need to boost your energy.
+But that walk is a natural fatigue fighter, and it may be just the thing you need to boost your energy.
 A review of research found that physical activity helped people with RA manage fatigue.
 Aim for a 30-minute walk in the morning, and another in the afternoon, around 2 or 3 PM, suggests Dr. Schiopu.

 Start slow, then gradually increase your distance and pace.
 Regular exercise — including aerobic and strengthening moves — can help reduce pain and improve function; it also generates endorphins, which are brain chemicals that trigger a positive feeling in the body.
 Bicycling and swimming, as well as yoga and tai chi, are also good activities for people with arthrtis.
 Talk to your doctor before starting any new exercise program.